-1. Citation
+1. Citation.

-These Rules may be cited as the Digital Assets and Registered Exchanges (Anti-Money Laundering and Countering the Financing of Terrorism) Rules, 2022.
+These Rules may be cited as the Digital Assets and Registered Exchanges (Anti-Money Laundering, Countering Financing of Terrorism and Countering Financing of Proliferation) Rules, 2022.

-2. Interpretation
+2. Interpretation.

-In these Rules -
+In these Rules-

-- "Act" means the Digital Assets and Registered Exchanges Act 2020; - "beneficial owner" has the meaning specified in the Register of Beneficial Ownership Act 2018; - "digital assets" has the meaning specified in section 2 of the Act; - "financial institution" has the meaning specified in the Financial Transaction Reporting Act 2018; - "identified risks" has the meaning specified in the Proceeds of Crime Act, 2018; - "key personnel" means senior management or other key employees who effectively manage the business of a registrant; - "Money Laundering Reporting Officer" or "MLRO" means the person appointed pursuant to regulation 5 of the Financial Intelligence (Transactions Reporting) Regulations; - "occasional transactions" has the meaning specified in the Financial Transactions Reporting Regulations, 2018 regarding digital assets; - "registrant" means a person registered under the Act; - "senior management" means an officer or employee of a registrant with sufficient knowledge and seniority to make decisions affecting the registrant's risk exposure and need not involve a member of the board or directors and includes a person responsible for compliance or duly authorised to bind the registrant; - "The Commission" means the Securities Commission of The Bahamas as continued under Part II of the Securities Industry Act, 2011.
+- "Act" means the Digital Assets and Registered Exchanges Act, 2020 (No. 28 of 2020); - "beneficial owner" has the meaning specified in the Register of Beneficial Ownership Act, 2018 (No. 38 of 2018); - "Commission" means the Securities Commission of The Bahamas as continued under Part II of the Securities Industry Act, 2011 (No. 10 of 2011). - "digital assets" has the meaning specified in section 2 of the Act; - "financial institution" has the meaning specified in the Financial Transaction Reporting Act, 2018 (No. 5 of 2018);

+- "financing of proliferation" means the financing of proliferation of weapons of mass destruction specified in section 9 of the Anti-Terrorism Act, 2018 (No. 27 of 2018); - "identified risks" has the meaning specified in the Proceeds of Crime Act, 2018 (No. 4 of 2018); - "key personnel" means senior management or other key employees who effectively manage the business of a registrant; - "Money Laundering Reporting Officer" or "MLRO" means the person appointed pursuant to regulation 5 of the Financial Intelligence (Transactions Reporting) Regulations, 2001 (S.I.
+No. 7 of 2001); - "occasional transactions" has the meaning specified in the Financial Transactions Reporting Regulations, 2018 (S.I.
+No. 5 of 2018); - "registrant" means a person registered under the Act; - "senior management" means an officer or employee of a registrant with sufficient knowledge and seniority to make decisions affecting the registrant's risk exposure and need not involve a member of the board or directors and includes a person responsible for compliance or duly authorised to bind the registrant.

-PART II - RISK RATING
+PART II - RISK RATING DUTY OF REGISTRANT

-3. Duty of registrant to implement risk rating framework
+3. Duty of registrant to implement risk rating framework.